nbrye/USFSA_Results_Processing/README.md

-# USFSA Results Processing
+# USFSA Intercollegiate Figure Skating Results Processing

+Hi there!

-Code to scrape intercollegiate figure skating results from US Figure Skating Fanzone.
-This aids teams in knowing where they stand in each qualifying competition as is progresses
+This is something I wrote purely for enjoyment; it's purpose is to aid intercollegiate figure skating teams in knowing where they stand throughout each qualifying competition.
+Traditionally the live team results at each competition fall behind the live individual results, and this aims to bridge that gap.